 Where the legal position is unknown, risks should be audited and a decision taken whether to act now or once the position is clearer, depending on the significance and implications of non-compliance.
 For example:

-- If the business depends on EU funding such as research grants, EIB financing, explore other funding sources
+- If the business has historically depended on EU funding such as research grants or EIB financing, explore other funding sources for future projects

 - Where the business relies on data flows from the EU, ensure that mechanisms are in place if necessary to continue those to continue